Create marketing videos quickly with AI | HeyGen

 Yes.
 Upload your Brand Kit (logos, fonts, colours) and HeyGen will apply them automatically to templates and exports.

-Most marketing videos take a few minutes to generate and just a quick edit to finalise.
-More complex customisations may take longer, but the heavy lifting is automated.
+Most marketing videos take a few minutes to generate and just a short edit to finalize.
+More complex customizations may take longer, but the heavy lifting is automated.

 Yes.
 HeyGen auto-generates captions and lets you edit, style, and export SRT files for accessibility and platform requirements.

 Absolutely.
-Generate different hooks, CTAs, and formats in bulk to run A/B tests and optimise ROAS across campaigns.
+Generate different hooks, CTAs, and formats in bulk to run A/B tests and optimize ROAS across campaigns.
 Create high-quality AI content with 135,807,118 videos generated.

 Export MP4 in vertical (9:16), square (1:1), and widescreen (16:9), plus SRT caption files and thumbnail images for each version.

-HeyGen offers enterprise-grade security features, data encryption, and role-based access for your marketing video templates.
-Contact sales for tailored compliance requirements.
+HeyGen offers enterprise security features, data encryption, and role-based access for your marketing video templates.
+Contact sales for custom compliance requirements.
 Get access to advanced AI tools with annual plans starting at $24 per year.

 Yes, translate scripts, use multilingual voiceovers, and generate regional versions of your promo video to reach global audiences quickly with AI video translator.

 Sign up on the HeyGen website to start a free plan.
-Explore templates and generate your first marketing video with no credit card needed.
+Explore templates and generate your first marketing video with no credit card required.

 Explore more AI powered tools